 Marybeth is Charleston Stage's Director of Education and Associate Artistic Director.
-Marybeth is now in her 16th season with Charleston Stage and has been acting and directing professionally for more than 30 years from Florida to Chicago.
+Marybeth is now in her 17th season with Charleston Stage and has been acting and directing professionally for more than 30 years from Florida to Chicago.
 The director of over 60 acclaimed plays and musicals, she has taught at the University of South Florida, Ruth Eckerd Hall Performing Arts, Berkeley Preparatory School, Greenbrier Valley Theatre and Charleston County School of The Arts.
 In addition to overseeing the TheatreSchool classes and TheatreWings High School Apprentice program at Charleston Stage, she also creates the curriculum for our in school residencies and is a popular presenter at teacher inservices and arts education conferences.
 Ms. Clark holds a B.A. in acting from the University of South Florida.
-Recent director credits are 9 to 5: The Musical, Annie, Gershwin at Folly and The New Mel Brooks Musical Young Frankenstein, A Christmas Carol and The Underpants.
+Recent director credits are The New Mel Brooks Musical Young Frankenstein, A Christmas Carol and The Underpants.

 Director, designer and playwright Julian Wiles founded Charleston Stage, Charleston's resident professional theatre company in1978.
 It has since grown into South Carolina's largest professional theatre and one of the state's largest arts institutions.
 Over the past 33 years Wiles has directed and designed more than 200 productions and penned 27 original plays and musicals for the company.
 Wiles continues to serve as the company's Producing Artistic Director, heading a staff of 12 full-time theatre professionals.